Jason2Brownlee/blog/content/posts/my-pc-history.md

 I remember the first family PC was probably an XT, but could have been upgraded to a 286.
 It was the machine where I played a ton of wolf3d, commander keen, and all the 1980s and early 90s games.

+I recall a close friend getting a new PC in 1994 and all of going around to his house a lot to play games.
+It was a [Compaq Presario](https://en.wikipedia.org/wiki/Compaq_Presario) all built-in, everything in one unit, including speakers and monitor.
+It felt like every weekend we were all down there play games on that thing.
+It was probably a high-end 486, but I have no idea.

-I remember sometimes after the launch of Windows 95, we got a new family PC.
-Probably 1995 or 1996.
-It was our first multimedia PC.
-It ran Win95, it had a 16-bit sound card, our first CD-ROM, and 4MB RAM.
-I remember. we upgraded to 6 MB RAM at one point and I could finally play dark forces.
-I also remember [Encarta 95](https://en.wikipedia.org/wiki/Encarta) and playing around a lot with midi files.
+I remember we got a new family PC in 1994 or 1995.
+It was probably a high-end 486, most likely a DX2/66Mhz.
+I recall it was a multi-media PC, it had a soundblaster and CD-ROM, but I don't recall if we had windows 95 or we were running windows 3.11.
+It was probably 1995 so it was probably windows 95, but I don't have strong memories.
+I do recall that it had 4MB RAM and that at one point we got extra, probably another 4 takiing us to 8 so I could try out [Dark Forces](https://en.wikipedia.org/wiki/Star_Wars:_Dark_Forces), that required 6 MB.
+I recall playing around a lot with midi files.
 Also games like Doom and [Heretic](https://en.wikipedia.org/wiki/Heretic_(video_game)) with cool sound.
+I think I remember [Encarta](https://en.wikipedia.org/wiki/Encarta) on a CD-ROM, so it was probably in 1995 and we were probably running windows95.

 My first PC, purchased with my own hard earned money was a big deal.
 A 33.6 modem, microsoft joystick, and on.
 Lots of Mechwarrior 2, doom, duke3d, Quake, and on.